 Growing lettuce indoors is surprisingly easy.
 In fact, it is one of the easiest crops to grow indoors.
-Lettuce has a short term yet plentiful yield and will only require minimal amount of care.
-All it needs are a standard potting soil, a little bit of water and lots of sunlight.
+Lettuce has a short term yet plentiful yield and will only require a minimal amount of care.
+All it needs are standard potting soil, a little bit of water, and lots of sunlight.
 Indeed, lettuce is so easy to grow and is considered an ideal indoor plant to grow for first time gardeners.
 Below are tips on how you can successfully grow lettuce indoors.

 Tips for Growing Lettuce Indoors

 1. Choose a Plastic Pot that’s Medium Sized

 The lettuce plant does not really have a deep root system.
 Thus, a medium sized container should be enough to offer plenty of room for the plant to grow.
 Although you can use clay pots, plastic is a better choice because the clay pot has a tendency to absorb.
 Hence the soil tends to dry out faster, unlike plastic.

 If you want to use the clay pot, consider lining the pot with a plastic bag before you start planting the lettuce seeds.
 Put some holes in the plastic bag in order to allow for the water to drain.

 It is important for the container to have drainage holes.
 The holes will allow for any excess water to escape.
 Furthermore, the holes also allow you to apply the watering tray technique and this is beneficial for your lettuce plant.